-Secure storage of records for children and staff.

-- Secure storage of administrative records. - Working space for administrative tasks such as report writing, bookkeeping. - Space for a photocopier, laminator, computer, telephone and/or fax machine. - Private meetings with staff, families and other individuals.
+- Secure storage of records for children and staff. - Secure storage of administrative records. - Working space for administrative tasks such as report writing, bookkeeping. - Access to a photocopier, computer, and phone. - Private meetings with staff, families and other individuals.

 It is important to consider the location of the office space so that it can be used to monitor the entrance to the facility and to connect with staff and families on a daily basis.